Changelog

 What's shipping in Affirmark.

-A reverse-chronological log of capability changes — what's new, what changed, what's now defensible to your assessor.
+A reverse-chronological log of capability changes: what's new, what changed, what's now defensible to an assessor.
 Month-level cadence, customer-language entries; the commit history lives on GitHub for anyone who wants it.

 -